 - 1/4 cup fine sav

 - In frying pan over medium heat dry roast the puffed rice for 3 to 4 minutes.
-Let it cool of.
+Let it cool.

-- Combine the dry ingredients puffed rice, sav, papdi and salt together mix well.
-Keep aside till ready to serve.
+- Combine the dry ingredients (puffed rice, sev, papdi,and salt) together and mix well.
+Set aside until ready to serve

-- Mix chopped potatoes, cucumber, tomatoes, cilantro and minced green pepper if like hot and keep aside.
+- Mix chopped potatoes, cucumber, tomatoes, cilantro,and minced green pepper if you like it hot, and set aside.

-- When ready to serve mix dry ingredients and potato mix.
+- When ready to serve, combine the dry ingredients and potato mixture.

-- Puffed rice (murmura) with time looses some of the crispness by roasting crispness and freshness is back.
+- Puffed rice (murmura) loses some of its crispness with time.
+Roasting restores the crispness and freshness.